lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 -

 This is an exercise about pushing elements into a stack and polling elements out of the stack.
 The lesson learned from this exercise is how to find the smallest element on the stack which will return and optional.

+Exercise 03 - Maximum Element
+-

+The problem is solved by using basic stack operations.
+The most specific part is using the max function on a stream of the stack which returns an optional result.